 Average Discord Mod Pricing Guide [4 Must Know Rules]

 Are you in need of a Discord moderator?
 If so, you may be wondering how much it will cost you.
 In this guide, we will explore the average pricing for Discord mods and share four important rules to help you set the right price.
+Before diving deep into it, make sure to read our previous blog on how to make someone a mod in your server.
 Whether you are a server owner or a community manager, understanding how to calculate and negotiate the cost of a Discord mod can greatly benefit your online community.
 So, let's dive in!

 The Benefits of Hiring a Discord Mod